libreobjet/open-guide/motivation.md

 Ecodesign is an approach to designing product with special consideration for the environmental impacts of the product during its  whole lifecycle.
 In a life cycle assessment, the life cycle of a product is usually divided into procurement, manufacture, use, and disposal.https://en.wikipedia.org/wiki/Ecodesign
 When designer is preocupated by opensource, he is surly an humanist person.
 So environmental aspect is an important part of his work.
 - Procurement: most of the open design project's use local material
-- Manufacture: The product is construct on demande localy, you don't have to transport it fom china to europe for exemple.
+- Manufacture: The product is construct on demande localy, you don't have to transport it fom China to Europe for exemple.
 When a person chose an openproduct, she is not a lambda customer.
 She's more in a collaborative consumption and in a sharing economy than is less polluting system than productive consumption. https://en.wikipedia.org/wiki/Sharing_economy

 Tools
 -------